 home where I felt consistency and love.
 I am an example of no matter where you come

 from, you can break generational curses and live for God.”
+A true servant leader, Toni exemplifies our mission to care for others.

 Karla has been a part of Seeds of Hope for 15 years.
 She began as a student in 4 th grade.